Query Driven-Graph Neural Networks for Community Search: From Non-Attributed, Attributed, to Interactive Attributed: AQD-GNN Model for ACS

 \subsection{Feature Fusion}

-The component of feature fusion combines three output features learned by the above three encoders, balances the global and local, structure and attribute information to get the final output of the entire \QD model.
-The inputs of feature fusion are based on the output of three encoders, i.e., $E_G$, $E_S$ and $E_A$.
-It fuses them and transmits the fusion result to the structure and attribute encoders as shown in the purple part in Figure \ref{fig:framework}.
+The Feature Fusion operator combines the output features of the three encoders, balances the global graph and local query knowledge, and mixes the structure and attribute information to obtain the final output of the \AQD model.

-Based on the output of three encoders, the forward layer of feature fusion is formulated as: